 Off-the-shelf websites also tend to be cheaper, as you are purchasing a template rather than requesting a completely original design.

 One con is that template websites are more restrictive.
 While you will be able to make some customisations such as changing fonts, the overall appearance of the website will be bound to the template.
 This can result in a website that looks very similar to other websites, so it stands out less in the customer’s mind.

 The best thing about bespoke websites is that there is a lot of flexibility.
 As the website will be built specifically to your needs, it will meet all of your requirements – and it will be more unique and memorable for your customers!
 It is also easier to ensure that a bespoke website is optimised for SEO, so it is possible that you will have a higher Google ranking.

 Bespoke websites tend to be more secure than off-the-shelf websites as the security aspect is tailored specifically to the website.

 It is also easier for you to ensure that the website is fast and efficient if it is bespoke.
 This is very important, as slow loading times can result in a lack of customer engagement.

-If you are looking for web development services in London check out London web development services.
+If you are looking for web development services in the UK check out Megrisoft web development service.

 Bespoke websites: Cons